alegrigoriev/vss2git/README.md

 With single project structure, `trunk` and `branches` directories are at the root directory level of a VSS repository, and they are mapped to `$MapTrunkTo`, branches and tags at the corresponding `refs` directory.

-With multiple projects repository, `trunk` and `branches` directories at the subdirectories are mapped to corresponding refs under same subdirectories in `refs/heads` and `refs/tags`.
+With multiple projects repository, `trunk` and `branches` directories at the subdirectories are mapped to corresponding refs under same subdirectories in `refs/heads`.
 For example, `Proj1/trunk` will be mapped to `refs/heads/Proj1/$MapTrunkTo`, which then gets substituted as `refs/heads/Proj1/main`.

 Non-default mapping allows to handle more complex cases.